bernatferragut/MESSAGE-PROJECT/2.Concept2Realization/PROJECT-304-EN.md

 17-21 June: Artwork 3
 21-End: Concept refinement of the pieces

-JULY - Production and Refinement fo pieces: 4-6 and message 1-10 July: Artwork 4
+JULY - Production and Refinement for pieces: 4-6 and message 1-10 July: Artwork 4
 11-16 July: Artwork 5
 17-21 July: Artwork 6